Teamwork and collaboration. You’ve heard these terms used before. Probably interchangeably, in fact.

 It’s just the way in which a task gets completed that teamwork and collaboration differ.
-For example, let’s say a team of folks need to draft a company newsletter.
+For example, let’s say a team of folks needs to draft a company newsletter.

 Teamwork would establish a leader of the group.
 And that leader would assign each member a different section of the newsletter to create.